waocats/crabgo/src/doc/src/reference/build-script-examples.md

 ### Code generation

-Some Cargo packages need to have code generated just before they are compiled for various reasons.
+Some Crabgo packages need to have code generated just before they are compiled for various reasons.
 Here we’ll walk through a simple example which generates a library call as part of the build script.